jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/Introduction/Product-Overview.md

 ## The characteristics of the Anti-DDoS Pro product are as follows:

-**1: Supports massive DDoS attack defense**: It can accurately identify the characteristics of traffic, thus effectively resist various large-traffic attack such as Syn Flood, UDP Flood and ICMP Flood.
+**1: Supports massive DDoS attack defense**: It can accurately identify the characteristics of traffic, thus effectively resist various large-traffic attack such as SYN Flood, UDP Flood and ICMP Flood.
 The total protective capability is up to level T, so it can easily resist large-traffic attack;

 **2: Has flexible billing combination**: The flexible combination of basic protection+elastic protection can continue to provide protection even when the attack traffic exceeds the peak value of basic protection package, so as to ensure a smooth business.
 The billing of elastic protection is flexible, and is based on the actual peak value.
 There would be no charge with no attack.

-**3: Covers all business scenarios**: One-stop purchase, offering web service (IP) + non-web service (domain) protection, supports IPV4 and IPV6 protection scenarios.
+**3: Covers all business scenarios**: One-stop purchase, offering web service (domain) + non-web service (IP and port) protection, supports IPV4 and IPV6 protection scenarios.